-The Manager continues to follow a robust, active and risk-aware approach to investing in credit and fixed income assets.
+The Investment Manager continues to follow a robust, active and risk-aware approach to invest across a broad range of credit and fixed income assets.
 This involves market screening of the credit environment and research which aims to screen out issuers with poor credit quality or susceptibility to downside shock.